 How to perform remote file transfer free [7 options]

-In this part, we’ll introduce 7 ways to perform remote file transfer free.
+In this part, we’ll introduce 7 ways to perform remote file transfer for free.
 You can choose the most suitable way according to your own case.

 Case1.
 Remotely transfer files via free remote desktop with file transfer features

-The most significant advantage of using remote desktop software over other methods is that it allows you to not only transfer files remotely, but also completely control your work computer from home to perform remote work.
+The most significant advantage of using remote desktop software over other methods is that it allows you to not only transfer files remotely but also completely control your work computer from home to perform remote work.
 Here are 3 free remote desktop software with file transfer.

 Option 1.
 Free yet professional remote desktop software AnyViewer